ECHA’s Investigation Finds Toxic Chemicals Present in Childcare Products !!!

 The study states that it will assist The European Commission in preparing an EU-wide restriction on these chemicals to protect children.

-The ECHA report provides elements that will support The European Commission in preparing a potential future restriction.
-These include how childcare products are defined, what the restriction could cover, potential derogations, recommended concentration limits, and timeframes for implementation.
+The ECHA’ s report provides elements that will support The European Commission in preparing a potential future restriction.
+These include how childcare articles are defined, what the restriction could cover, potential derogations, recommended concentration limits, and timeframes for implementation.
 The report also includes the views of ECHA’s Enforcement Forum on the feasibility of implementing such a restriction.

 For the source of the related news

-KKDIK Regulation & REACH Compliance Service For detailed information, you can contact our Chemical Assessment Experts.
+For more detailed information about KKDIK Regulation & REACH Compliance Service, please contact contact our Chemical Assessment Specialists.